Twenty-seventh Amendment to the United States Constitution: Revival of interest

 Watson used $6,000 of his own money to sponsor his nationwide effort.
 When Watson began his campaign in early 1982, he was aware of ratification by only six states and erroneously believed that Virginia's 1791 approval was the last action a state had taken.
 He discovered in 1983 that Ohio had approved the amendment in 1873 as a means of protest against the Salary Grab Act and learned in 1984 that Wyoming had done the same in 1978, as a protest against a 1977 congressional pay raise.
 Watson also did not know until 1997, well after the amendment's adoption, that Kentucky had ratified the amendment in 1792.
 Neither did Kentucky lawmakers themselves – in Watson's desire for a 50-state sweep, the Kentucky General Assembly post-ratified the amendment in 1996 (Senate Joint Resolution No. 50), at Watson's request, likewise unaware that the task had already been attended to 204 years earlier.

 In April 1983, Maine became the first state to ratify the amendment as a result of Watson's campaign, followed by Colorado in April 1984.
 Numerous state legislatures followed suit, with some reaffirming the amendment despite having affirmed it centuries ago.
-Michigan and New Jersey rushed to be the 38th state to ratify the amendment, but Michigan was faster.
-It ratified the amendment on May 7, 1992, resulting in the certification of the amendment.
-New Jersey was disappointed, but ratified the amendment regardless, overturning its rejection of the amendment centuries earlier.
+Michigan and New Jersey rushed to be the 38th state to ratify the amendment, but Michigan was faster, ratifying the amendment on May 7, 1992, resulting in the certification of the amendment.
+New Jersey ratified the amendment regardless, overturning its rejection of the amendment centuries earlier.

 In 2016, Zach Elkins, a professor in the University of Texas at Austin Department of Government, became interested in Watson's story and began to document its origins.
 He tracked down Sharon Waite, who had left academia in the 1980s to work on her family's citrus farm.
 Elkins suggested to Waite that they change Watson's grade.
 In 2017, Elkins submitted a grade change form with Waite's signature and a grade change to A+.
 In an interview, Waite said, "Goodness, he certainly proved he knew how to work the Constitution and what it meant and how to be politically active, [...]
 So, yes, I think he deserves an A after that effort – A-plus!"
 A+ is not a valid grade at UT, so Watson's grade may have been changed to an A, though Elkins urged the registrar to leave it as the only A+ ever recorded at the University of Texas.
 In the same year, the Texas Legislature passed a congratulatory resolution in response to Watson's successful grade change and his overall political participation.